-BugzScout is a simple API which allows you to send new bugs directly to Manuscript simply by submitting an HTTP POST request (GET is also supported but not recommended).
-This is a great way to automatically report bugs into your Manuscript tracker from any of your websites or applications, as long as they have access to the Internet.
+The scoutSubmit API endpoint of the BugzScout feature allows you to send bugs directly and easily to FogBugz by submitting an HTTP POST request (GET is also supported but not recommended) from any of your websites or applications without requiring an API token.

 The scoutSubmit.asp endpoint expects an HTTP Post request with the following values:

-- The full name of the Manuscript user the case creation or edit should be made as.
+- The full name (not the email) of the FogBugz user the case creation or edit should be made as.
 We recommend using a Virtual User for this.

 - The Project that new cases should be created in (must be a valid project name).
-Note that if BugzScout appends to an existing case, this field is ignored.
+If append is made to an existing case, this field is ignored.

-- The area that new cases should go into (must be a valid area in the ScoutProject).
-Note that if BugzScout appends to an existing case, this field is ignored.
+- The Area that new cases should go into (must be a valid area in the ScoutProject).
+If append is made to an existing case, this field is ignored.

 - An email address to associate with the report, often the customer’s email.
 This overwrites the correspondent field on the case with each appended occurrence, so it is automatically included at the end of the case event as well.

 - An option to override the normal automatic consolidation of BugzScout reports.
-If this is set to “1” or “true”, then a new case will always be created from this submission.
+If this is set to “1” or “true”, then a new case will always be created from this submission (no aggregation).

 - Set to “1” or “true” in order to get a response in HTML format.
 By default, the response will be XML.

-BugzScout cases in Manuscript have a slightly different appearance than regular cases, and include a couple of new fields:
+BugzScout cases in FogBugz have a slightly different appearance than regular cases, and include a couple of new fields: